openid/OpenID4VCI/openid-4-verifiable-credential-issuance-1_0.md

 Presentation

-Data derived from one or more verifiable Credentials, issued by one or more Credential Issuers, that is shared with a specific verifier (see [@VC_DATA]).
+Data derived from one or more Verifiable Credentials, issued by one or more Credential Issuers, that is shared with a specific verifier (see [@VC_DATA]).

 Verified Presentation (VP)

 A verifiable presentation is a tamper-evident presentation encoded in such a way that authorship of the data can be trusted after a process of cryptographic verification.
-Certain types of verifiable presentations might contain data that is synthesized from, but do not contain, the original verifiable Credentials (for example, zero-knowledge proofs) (see [@VC_DATA]).
+Certain types of verifiable presentations might contain data that is synthesized from, but do not contain, the original Verifiable Credentials (for example, zero-knowledge proofs) (see [@VC_DATA]).

 Deferred Credential Issuance